saitaiky/notebook/docs/docs/container-orchestration/kubernetes/architecture/node-pod-control-plane.md

 - In some hosted Kubernetes offerings (e.g. AKS, GKE, EKS), the control plane is invisible (We only "see" a Kubernetes API endpoint. **You manage your nodes, they manage the control plane.**)
 - In that case, there is no "master node".
 For this reason, it is more accurate to say "control plane" rather than "master."

-:::cautionDo we need to run Docker at all?
+:::warning Do we need to run Docker at all?
 - By default, Kubernetes uses the Docker Engine to run containers or leverage other pluggable runtimes through the Container Runtime Interface
 - `containerd`: maintained by Docker, IBM, and community - Used by Docker Engine, microK8s, k3s, GKE, and standalone; has `ctr` CLI
 - `CRI-O`: maintained by Red Hat, SUSE, and community; based on containerd - Used by OpenShift and Kubic, version matched to Kubernetes